Follow us on Twitter:

 But this too is stretching and spinning the truth.
 Feathers is the supervisor of the narcotics bureau, and is Sassano's boss.
 As such Feather's involvement comes automatically with Narcotics Agent Sassano, who actually was the investigator.

-As I first wrote this January, AG's Office Bureau of Narcotics Agent Anthony Sassano came to the case much later, in mysterious circumstances, around the time of Corbett's election as governor, in late 2010.
+For his part, AG's Office Bureau of Narcotics Agent Anthony Sassano came to the case in equally mysterious circumstances.

 Among the serious questions left unanswered by Corbett is how and why Narcotics Agent Sassano came to be involved in the Sandusky investigation.
 (Internal labor agreements in the AG's office forbid using narcotics agents for investigations other than those involving narcotics.)

-As well, State Trooper Yakicic's inability to early on file charges against Sandusky appears to stem from restrictions put in place by the elected AG's front office to politically control cases like Sandusky's.
+As well, the state police and AG's office agent's inability to early on file charges against Sandusky appears to stem from restrictions put in place by the elected AG's front office to politically control cases like Sandusky's.